- Helping you move forward

 1 and 2Statistics Canada 3Adobe Research, COVID19 Leaves Restaurants

 The bar and restaurant industry has been one of the hardest hit during the pandemic.
 There is a glimmer of hope on the horizon, however.
-Starting November 1st, the easing of sanitary measures announced by the government will enable establishments to welcome a greater number of customers.
+The easing of sanitary measures announced by the government will enable establishments to welcome a greater number of customers.
 Bar and restaurant owners are nonetheless left to contend with the increasing cost of food and an especially difficult labour shortage.
 Thankfully, technological solutions exist to help rise to the challenge.

 - Simple solutions can compensate for the lack of employees, such as facilitating ordering and table payment through mobile devices.